mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 {: .output}

 ## Recovering Files
-Using the CLI and Unix can be a pretty unforgiving when deleteing files.
-To help protect used from losing files that were accidentially delete from their home and workgroup directories.
-The snapshots are stored in the `$HOME/.zfs/snapshot/` and
+Using the CLI and Unix can be unforgiving when deleting files.
+To help protect user from losing files that were accidentally deleted from their home and workgroup directories, system administrators take snapshots of the before mentions directories.
+The snapshots are stored in  `$HOME/.zfs/snapshot/` and
 `$WORKGROUP/.zfs/snapshot/`.
 The `.zfs` directory does not show up in a directory listing using ` ls -a` as it is hidden, but you can view the directory's contents with the `cd` command.
 If there you will find a series of directories in a yyyymmdd-HHMM naming format.
-The table below breaks down the what the values are making up the directory.
+The table below breaks down the what the values are that make up the directory.
 Each day three snapshots are taken, and daily snapshots are kept going back for a months, after that there are weekly, and finally monthly snapshots.

 | Snapshot Directory Naming format |
 | Abbreviation | Defination |